 One of the most important techniques in making graphics and text easy to read and pleasing to the eye on-screen is anti-aliasing.
-Anti-aliasing is a nifty way of getting round the low resolution of the computer monitor and making objects appear as smooth as if they'd just stepped out of a 1200dpi printer (nearly).

 Take a look at the image.
 The letter a on the left is un-anti-aliased and looks coarse compared with the letter on the right.